This page tells you about the bowel. You can find the following information

 - Rectum – the back passage which joins the bowel to its opening on the outside, the anus

 The bowel walls are made up of several layers of body tissues.
 Bowel cancers start in the innermost layer – the lining of the bowel.
-We think most bowel cancers take 5 to 10 years to develop.
+Doctors think most bowel (colorectal) cancers take 5 to 10 years to develop.
 Most begin as a small growth on the bowel wall called a polyp or adenoma.
-If left untreated, they may become cancerous and grow into the muscle layers under the lining and then through the bowel wall.
-The cancer can then spread into organs that are close to the bowel, such as the bladder, womb, or prostate gland.
+If left untreated, they may become cancerous and grow into the muscle layers under the lining of the bowel and then through the bowel wall.
+The cancer can then spread into organs that are close to the bowel, such as the bladder, womb or prostate gland.

 Sometimes bowel cancer spreads to another part of the body through the lymphatic system.
 The lymphatic system is made up of lymph nodes, which are part of the body’s immune system.
 One of the first places bowel cancer spreads is to the lymph nodes in the abdomen.